VickyTEI/VisMat-Metadata-Framework/about/index.md

 # Description

-The {{ site.title }} outlines the use of metadata types for Visual Materials at Wellcome Collection.
+The {{ site.title }} outlines the use of metadata types for Visual Materials.

 # API